-20. Key management personnel remuneration
+20 Key management personnel remuneration

-Key management personnel are defined as persons having authority and responsibility for planning, directing and controlling the activities of KNUST and comprise the Council Members and Principal Officers.
-No benefits are paid directly or indirectly to close family members of key management staff.
-Council Members are not remunerated by the University.
-Below are benefits of Principal Officers.
+Key management personnel is defined as persons having authority and responsibility for planning, directing and controlling the activities of KNUST and comprise the Council Members and Principal Officers.
+No benefits are paid directly or indirectly to close family members of key management personnel.
+Council Members are not remunerated by the university